rust-lang/rust/active/0000-empty-structs-with-braces.md

 struct and as a constructor function.
 So, the handling of empty structs proposed by this RFC does not generalize to tuple structs.

-(Note that if we adopt alternative 1, then the issue of how tuple structs are handled is totally orthogonal -- we could add support for `struct T0()` as a distinct type from `struct S0 {}`, if we so wished, or leave it aside.)
+(Note that if we adopt alternative 1, [Always Require Braces], then the issue of how tuple structs are handled is totally orthogonal -- we could add support for `struct T0()` as a distinct type from `struct S0 {}`, if we so wished, or leave it aside.)

+# Unresolved questions

+None

 # Appendices